ornellion/100DaysOfCode/overview-round2.md

 ### R2D16
 - Codecademy: Continued working on Off-Platform Project: Fotomatic.
 - Had not fixed the HTML completely but progress is being made on the responsive end!

+### R2D17
+- Codecademy: Finished working on [Off-Platform Project: Fotomatic](https://github.com/ornellion/codecademy-fotomatic) 🎉